docker/docs/docker-for-windows/troubleshoot.md

 The solution to this is to switch to the domain user account and reset credentials on shared drives.

-Here is an example of how to de-bug this problem, given a scenario where you shared the `C` drive as a local user instead of as the domain user.
+Here is an example of how to debug this problem, given a scenario where you shared the `C` drive as a local user instead of as the domain user.
 Assume the local user is `samstevens` and the domain user is `merlin`.